Your Guide to Personal Loans TSB in the UK

 Pros and Cons of TSB Personal Loans

-• Transparent fixed rate terms
+• Transparent fixed-rate terms

-• No hidden fees or application charges
+• No hidden fees or application charges when you meet the terms

 • Flexible repayment duration

-• Higher rates for lower credit scores
+• Higher rates are common for weaker credit profiles

-• Early repayment fees may apply
+• Early repayment charges may apply depending on your agreement

 Comparing TSB Loans to Other UK Lenders